poppintk/Software-Engineering-Topics/README.md

 # notes
 Notes
-Holds personal notes on the study journey as software engineer.
+personal notes on the study journey as software engineer.
 The goal is "Happy coding Happy learning!"